 As a corollary we obtain the following theorem, which asserts the existence of semipullbacks in the corresponding category of LMP and zigzag morphisms:

-\begin{theorem} Consider the category in which objects are LMP $(S,\Sigma, \{\tau_a : a\in L \})$ such that $S$ is a separable metric space and $\tau_a(s,\cdot)$ are Radon measures, with zigzag morphisms.
+\begin{thm} Consider the category in which objects are LMP $(S,\Sigma, \{\tau_a : a\in L \})$ such that $S$ is a separable metric space and $\tau_a(s,\cdot)$ are Radon measures, with zigzag morphisms.
 In this category every cospan has a semipullback.

 Moreover, every cospan